 A Flat Fee - 100% Applied

-The total cost is $95, plus the fee for the Livescan (see above) which is approximately $40.
+The total cost for your Pardon Review & Plan is $195, plus the fee for the Livescan (see above) which is approximately $40.
 That’s it.
 No hidden fees or “surprises.”
 Period.

 It was our honor to obtain 20 pardons under former Governor Brown.
 All rights were restored for our clients, including gun rights.